 - 2 garlic cloves, minced

 - Baby spinach leaves

 - 3 center-cut bacon strips, cooked and crumbled

 - Sliced jalapeno peppers, optional

 - Drain pineapple, reserving juice and 1-1/2 cups pineapple (save remaining pineapple for another use).
 In a large bowl, combine 3/4 cup reserved crushed pineapple, pepper and salt.
 Crumble beef over mixture and mix well.
-Shape into 18 patties; place in two 11x7-in. dishes.
+Shape into 18 patties; place in two 11-in. x 7-in. dishes.

-- In a small bowl, combine soy sauce, ketchup, vinegar, garlic, pepper flakes and reserved pineapple juice.
-Pour half of marinade into each dish; cover and refrigerate 1 hour, turning once.
+- In a small bowl, combine the soy sauce, ketchup, vinegar, garlic, pepper flakes and reserved pineapple juice.
+Pour half of marinade into each dish; cover and refrigerate for 1 hour, turning once.

-- Grill buns, uncovered, 1-2 minutes or until toasted.
-Serve burgers on buns with spinach, remaining pineapple, bacon and jalapeno peppers if desired.
+- Grill buns, uncovered, for 1-2 minutes or until toasted.
+Serve burgers on buns with spinach, pineapple, bacon and jalapeno peppers if desired.
 Yield: 6 servings.

 "After reading the reviews, I made sure I drained the pineapple very, very well.
 Had no problem with the burgers holding together.
 We didn't use the jalapenos as most of my family doesn't care for them.
 Next time I think I'd use some pepperoccinis, though.
 I thought it needed a little more "kick," but the rest of my family thought they were great as they were."

 "I've fixed these several times.
 Never had any problem with them falling apart.
 No deviations from the recipe.
 But an addition of mixing some of the crushed pineapple, mayo and jarred diced jalapenos as an aioli / spread.
 I used the Kings Hawaiian rolls.
 This recipe (along with a pineapple baked beans from this site) adds a lot of fun to the typical backyard cookout."